Noitidart/react-native-buttonex/README.md

   * Description - Background color defaults to white.
   * Applicable Properties
     * `color` - Changes the color of the title label and border.
     * `noBackground` - Make the background transparent.
-If this prop is set at same time as `black`, this property takes precedence, and a black backgroudn will not be applied.
+If this prop is set at same time as `black`, this property takes precedence, and a black background will not be applied.
     * `black` - Makes the background color of the button black.
 * iOS Behavior
   * Description - Background color is transparent.
 On press, the title label color goes to white, and the background turns into color set by `color`.
 The animation on press uses `useNativeDriver`.